tpwrules/emdash/dashboard/docs/programmer manual.md

 ## Application and Main Loop

+The application receives the timer interrupt and contains the main loop.
+The main loop calls the variable handlers when there are new values.

-The application handles dash mode changes.
-It is responsible for clearing the screen in preparation for a mode change and calling the appropriate functions to coordinate the change.
+The application is responsible for dash mode changes.
+It clears the screen in preparation for a mode change and calls the appropriate functions to coordinate the change.
 The variable `app_mode_change_func` should point to the mode change function.
 More details are in the customizer manual.

-The application also receives the timer interrupt and contains the main loop.
-The main loop calls the variable handlers when there are new values.

 The application code is contained in `src/app.c`.
+This file also has helper routines which may be useful across the application.

 ### Application Operations

 The following operations change the state of the application:
 * `void app_show_next_mode(void)` shows the next dash mode by clearing the mode area of the screen, then calling the function pointed to by `app_mode_change_func` with a `false` value.

+The following helper routines are available:
+* `uint32_t hysteresis(uint32_t old, uint32_t new, uint32_t max_delta)` applies hysteresis to a value.
+If the difference between `new` and `old` is greater than `max_delta`, the function returns `new`.
+Otherwise, it returns `old`.

 ## Canvar System and Variable Handlers